 But was this the actual flag flying onboard JFK's boat the night in August 1943 that PT-109 collided with a Japanese destroyer and exploded?

 Said executive producer Marsha Bemko: "This is bigger than our show, this is a historic moment — if it turns out that the flag is right."

 Watch the never-aired appraisal segment (above) that launched Monahan on the journey to uncover the mystery.
 With the help of a chemistry professor, a reporter, an author, and a museum curator, DETOURS sets out to determine the flag’s authenticity, and whether a national treasure has been discovered … or not.

-"The story of the 'PT-109 flag' was the impetus behind creating a podcast based upon my fact-checking duties working for GBH’s Antiques Roadshow," says Monahan.
+"The story of the 'PT-109 flag' was the impetus behind creating a podcast based upon my fact-checking duties working for the TV series," says Monahan.
 “The opportunity to go far beyond what's normally needed to check an appraisal for television turned out to be an amazing ride and I hope the journey of discovery resonates with all who listen.”

 Don't Miss DETOURS

 To hear the whole story, check out the premiere episode of the DETOURS podcast!